SAC: Semantic Attention Composition for Text-Conditioned Image Retrieval: Abstract

 \section{Abstract}

-The ability to efficiently search for images over an indexed database is the cornerstone for several user experiences.
-Incorporating user feedback, through multi-modal inputs provide flexible and interaction to serve fine-grained specificity in requirements.
-We specifically focus on text feedback, through descriptive natural language queries.
-Given a reference image and textual user feedback, our goal is to retrieve images that satisfy constraints specified by both of these input modalities.
-The task is challenging as it requires understanding the textual semantics from the text feedback and then applying these changes to the visual representation.
-To address these challenges, we propose a novel architecture \OURNAME which contains a hierarchical feature aggregation module to learn the composite visio-linguistic representations. \OURNAME achieves the SOTA performance on 3 benchmark datasets: FashionIQ, Shoes, and Birds-to-Words, with an average improvement of at least $\sim$5.7\%, $\sim$3\%, and $\sim$5\% respectively in R@K metric.
-Our extensive experiments and ablation studies show that \OURNAME consistently outperforms the existing techniques by significant margins both quantitatively and qualitatively.
+The ability to efficiently search for images is essential for improving the user experiences across various products.
+Incorporating user feedback, via multi-modal inputs, to navigate visual search can help tailor retrieved results to specific user queries.
+We focus on the task of text-conditioned image retrieval that utilizes support text feedback alongside a reference image to retrieve images that concurrently satisfy constraints imposed by both inputs.
+The task is challenging since it requires learning composite image-text features by incorporating multiple cross-granular semantic edits from text feedback and then applying the same to visual features.
+To address this, we propose a novel framework SAC which resolves the above in two major steps: "where to see" (Semantic Feature Attention) and "how to change" (Semantic Feature Modification).
+We systematically show how our architecture streamlines the generation of text-aware image features by removing the need for various modules required by other state-of-art techniques.
+We present extensive quantitative, qualitative analysis, and ablation studies, to show that our architecture \OURNAME outperforms existing techniques by achieving state-of-the-art performance on 3 benchmark datasets: FashionIQ, Shoes, and Birds-to-Words, while supporting natural language feedback of varying lengths.